Quantum accessible information and classical entropy inequalities: Suggestions for proofs

-This section is devoted to proving the inequality \eqref{basic2} which verificates the condition (ii.a) in case of obtuse pyramid.
-Namely, {\it if non-negative parameter $p<1$ is larger than the maximum of $\dfrac{m-1}{m}$ and $p(m)$ that is defined in \eqref{cond}, then for complex numbers $z_1,...,z_m$ forming probability distribution $(|z_1|^2,...,|z_m|^2)$, the inequality
+This section is devoted to proving the inequality \eqref{basic2} which verifies the condition (ii.a) in the case of obtuse pyramid.
+Namely, \textit{ if the parameter $p<1$ satisfies $p\geq\max\left\{\dfrac{m-1}{m} ,p(m)\right\} $ with $p(m)$ defined in \eqref{cond}, then for complex numbers $z_1,...,z_m$ satisfying (\ref{condw1}) the inequality